xi-loong/eomt/README.md

 ## 🤗 Transformers Quick Usage Example

-EoMT is only available on the `main` branch of [Hugging Face Transformers](https://github.com/huggingface/transformers).
+EoMT is also available on the `main` branch of [Hugging Face Transformers](https://github.com/huggingface/transformers).
 To install from source:

 ```bash
 pip install git+https://github.com/huggingface/transformers